 What is known about the causes of fibromyalgia

-In people with fibromyalgia, it is theorized that there are simply more nerve cells that transmit pain signals.
-It is also thought that fibromyalgia sufferers have fewer cells that impede their awareness of pain.
+In people with this disorder, it is theorized that there are simply more nerve cells that transmit pain signals.
+It is also thought that sufferers have fewer cells that impede their awareness of pain.
 This makes them more aware of pain.

 As to how these overworked pain-transmitting nerve cells developed, there are several theories that have evolved from the evaluation of commonalities in patients’ histories.
 These theories suggest why some people’s pain signals go awry and others’ do not.